NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

    Where we put the tensor (*e.g.*, CPU vs. GPU and RAM vs. disk vs. generated on-the-fly) can depend on the runtime status.
-Similarly the back end we choose (particular whether it is distributed or replicated) depends on the runtime as well as the extents of the tensor.
+Similarly the back end we choose (particular whether it is distributed or replicated) depends on the runtime as well as the :ref:`term_extent`s of the tensor.

 .. _atw_runtime_expression_optimization: